stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## Integration of custom tests

-The current proposal for custom tests is pretty brarebones.
+The current proposal for custom tests is pretty bare bones.
 This allows for a great deal of flexibility at very little implementation complexity, but we may want to offer tighter integration in the future.
-Maybe instead of invoking plain executable scripts, we could integrate Python in some way?
+Maybe instead of invoking plain executables, we could integrate Python in some way?
 Calling out Python explicitly, as it is a popular (particularly among bioinformaticians) and flexible language.
 However environment management with Python dependencies can be a bit of a nightmare, and I'm not really sure of an ergonomic way we could integrate that.

 ## E2E testing